Our Services

 Published on: 5/6/2026

-The complete answer below includes details on test frequency, interpreting specific cell changes, when to seek help, and how to work with your doctor on dosing and safety.
+The complete answer below covers test frequency, interpreting specific cell changes, warning signs, and how to collaborate with your doctor on dosing.

 Astragalus is an herbal supplement traditionally used in Chinese medicine to support immunity, energy levels, and overall wellness.
 As interest in natural remedies grows, many people turn to astragalus to help bolster their immune systems.
 One of the ways doctors keep track of how your body responds to astragalus is by ordering a Complete Blood Count (CBC).
 Here's why monitoring CBC results—especially white blood cells—is important when you take astragalus.